2022–23 FC Barcelona season: August

 On 1 August, Barcelona announced the activation of the third 'economic lever', selling 24.5% of Barça Studios to Socios.com for €100 million "to accelerate the club's audiovisual, blockchain, NFT and Web.3 strategy".
+Three days later, Riqui Puig left for LA Galaxy on a free transfer.

-On 7 August, Barcelona concluded the pre-season with a 6–0 victory over Mexican club Pumas UNAM, winning the Joan Gamper Trophy for the 45th time.
+On 7 August, Barcelona and Neto reached an agreement for the termination of his contract.
+Later on, the club concluded the pre-season with a 6–0 victory over Mexican club Pumas UNAM, winning the Joan Gamper Trophy for the 45th time.
 Pedri scored a brace, while Robert Lewandowski, Ousmane Dembélé, Pierre-Emerick Aubameyang and Frenkie de Jong contributed to the victory with a goal each.

-On 13 August, Barcelona were held to a goalless draw against Rayo Vallecano at Camp Nou in the first league match of the season.
+On 12 August, Barcelona announced the activation of the fourth 'economic lever', selling an additional 24.5% of Barça Studios to Orpheus Media.
+The next day, Barcelona were held to a goalless draw against Rayo Vallecano at Camp Nou in the first league match of the season.
 The new signings Robert Lewandowski, Raphinha, Andreas Christensen and Franck Kessié made their competitive debuts in this match.
+Later on, Nico González was loaned to Valencia.
+Two days after that, Álex Collado also joined Elche on loan.

-On 21 August, the team got their first league win of the season, after they beat Real Sociedad 4–1 away.
-Robert Lewandowski scored twice, with the other two goals coming from Ousmane Dembélé and Ansu Fati.
+On 21 August, the team got their first league win of the season, after they beat Real Sociedad 1–4 away.
+Robert Lewandowski scored twice, his first goals for the club, with the other two goals coming from Ousmane Dembélé and Ansu Fati.

 On 24 August, Barcelona drew 3–3 against Manchester City at Camp Nou, in a charity match to raise funds in the fight against ALS.
 Pierre-Emerick Aubameyang, Frenkie de Jong and Memphis Depay scored for the Blaugrana.
+The next day, Samuel Umtiti departed for Lecce on loan.

-On 28 August, Barça defeated Real Valladolid 4–0 with goals coming from Pedri, Sergi Roberto and the other two goals came from Robert Lewandowski.
+On 28 August, Barça defeated Real Valladolid 4–0 with goals coming from Pedri, Sergi Roberto, and a brace from Robert Lewandowski.
 Jules Koundé made his competitive debut in this match.